stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ### Idea of Triaging Consensus Levels arose out of comments on the NFT-DAO Charter Issue - [20.03](https://youtu.be/wnVupMQtjp4?t=1203) - **Troy Egan**

 > HOLONs need to consider, for the AGILE/innovative stage of a project, what information do we need public/community consensus on and what tasks/actions to we need just HOLON consensus on.
+In an emergent process some of our tasks/actions can be slowed down by the process of community input we are committed to.
+Sometimes a lot of the community are not engaged or are just new.

+> Started doing flowchart around :
+* onboarding process - how people/members come on Discord and engage
+* consensus - amongst new people/members
+* How are we triaging levels of engagement

 Reference :